stnolting/fpga_torture/README.md

 primitives, attributes or other device/platform-specific things.
 Tested on Lattice (Radiant, SinplifyPro) and Intel (Quartus Prime) FPGAs.

+**:warning: BEWARE!
+This setup might cause permanent damage of your FPGA/board if over-current and over-temperature protection are insufficient!**

 ## How does it work?